-The final chapter of Blink is devoted to the question of how we figure out what someone else is thinking–which, if you think about it, is a hugely important skill in all kinds of social situations.
+The final chapter of Blink is devoted to the question of how we figure out what someone else is thinking–which, website like this if you think about it, recipe is a hugely important skill in all kinds of social situations.

 Much of our understanding of mind-reading comes from two remarkable scientists, a teacher and his pupil: Silvan Tomkins and Paul Ekman.
 Tomkins was the teacher.
 He was born in Philadelphia, at the turn of the last century, the son of a dentist from Russia.
 He was short, and thick around the middle, with a wild mane of white hair and huge black plastic-rimmed glasses.
 He taught psychology at Princeton and Rutgers, and was the author of “Affect, Imagery, Consciousness,” a four-volume work so dense that its readers were evenly divided between those who understood it and thought it was brilliant and those who did not understand it and thought it was brilliant.
 He was a legendary talker.
 At the end of a cocktail party, a crowd of people would sit, rapt, at Tomkins’s feet, and someone would say, “One more question!” and they would all sit there for another hour and a half, as Tomkins held forth on, say, comic books, a television sitcom, the biology of emotion, his problem with Kant, and his enthusiasm for the latest fad diets, all enfolded into one extended riff.
 During the Depression, in the midst of his doctoral studies at Harvard, he worked as a handicapper for a horse-racing syndicate, and was so successful that he lived lavishly on Manhattan’s Upper East Side.
 At the track, where he sat in the stands for hours, staring at the horses through binoculars, he was known as the Professor.
 “He had a system for predicting how a horse would do based on what horse was on either side of him, based on their emotional relationship,” Ekman remembers.
 If a male horse, for instance, had lost to a mare in his first or second year, he would be ruined if he went to the gate with a mare next to him in the lineup.
 (Or something like that– no one really knew for certain.)
 Tomkins believed that faces–even the faces of horses–held valuable clues to our inner emotions and motivations.
 He could walk into a post office, it was said, go over to the “Wanted” posters, and, just by looking at mug shots, tell you what crimes the various fugitives had committed.
 “He would watch the show ‘To Tell the Truth,’ and without fault he could always pick the person who was lying and who his confederates were,” his son, Mark, recalls.
 He actually wrote the producer at one point to say it was too easy, and the man invited him to come to New York, go backstage, and show his stuff.”
 Virginia Demos, who teaches psychology at Harvard, recalls having long conversations with Tomkins.
 “We would sit and talk on the phone, and he would turn the sound down while Jesse Jackson was talking to Michael Dukakis, at the Democratic National Convention.
 And he would read the faces and give his predictions on what would happen.
 It was profound.”